-TERRAFORM VS PULUMI VS AWS CDK: 2026 DECISION FRAMEWORK
+TERRAFORM VS PULUMI VS AWS CDK: 2026 BENCHMARKS & SPEED COMPARISON

 Your engineering team is spending three months debating IaC tools instead of shipping features.
 Meanwhile, your cloud infrastructure costs are climbing 22% year-over-year, and compliance auditors are asking about infrastructure drift.
-I’ve been there, staring at a spreadsheet of features that all look the same on paper but feel worlds apart in production.
+The spreadsheet of features all looks the same on paper, but each tool feels worlds apart once you hit production.

 Who Is This Guide For?